alps-io/misc-alps-work/test-explorer.md

 # Scaffolding/Testing Idea #

-*IDEA*: Use ALPS to drive a scaffolding/testing harness.
+*Use ALPS to drive a scaffolding/testing harness.*

 Utility woukld consume an ALPS document and then generate (random?) responses with sample data (from where?) based on the semantic descriptors in the ALPS document.
 The responses would also include (random?) affordances from the ALPS